-There are NO Sound Recordings in the Public Domain in the USA.
+There are essentially NO Sound Recordings in the Public Domain in the USA.

 Songs and Musical Works have always been protected under U.S. federal copyright law.
 But sound recordings and records were so new and rare in the early 1900s, they were not included in the Copyright Act of 1909.
 Until 1976, sound recordings were protected by a hodge-podge tangle of state, county, and city laws.
 Many state and local laws included sound recordings under common law, which meant that ownership was forever and, unlike copyright protection, ownership of a sound recording would NEVER expire.

-Remember that a musical work and a sound recording of a musical work have separate copyright protection.
+Note that a musical work and a sound recording of a musical work have separate copyright protection.
 The children's song, "Mary Had A Little Lamb" is absolutely in the public domain worldwide, and it can be freely used by anyone.
-However, in the USA, no sound recordings of "Mary Had A Little Lamb" are in the public domain.
-If you want to use any sound recording - even a sound recording of a public domain song - you must either license a recording or create your own recording.
+However, in the USA, sound recordings of "Mary Had A Little Lamb" are in the public domain after 2021 only if they were released in 1922 or earlier.
+If you want to use any sound recording released after 1922 - even a sound recording of a public domain song - you must either license a recording or create your own recording.

 Sure, there are always a few exceptions to every rule.
 The U.S. government cannot hold any copyrights, so sound recordings made by the federal government can potentially be in the public domain.
 Some individuals have made sound recordings and placed them in the public domain.
-And because state law is so varied, there are pre-1972 recording that might be PD in one state or one county or one city.
-But even the experts can rarely be absolutely confident that they have identified one of the extremely rare PD sound recordings.
-So unless you have a law degree and Ph.D. in Intellectual Property, it is highly unlikely you will be able to competently recognize a public domain sound recording.
+But because state copyright protection was ended with the 2018 Music Modernization Act, all recordings after 1922 are now protected under federal copyright law.
+Even the experts can rarely be absolutely confident that they have identified one of the extremely rare post-1922 PD sound recordings.
+So unless you have a law degree and Ph.D. in Intellectual Property, it is highly unlikely you will be able to competently recognize a public domain sound recording released after 1922.

 You can find more information about sound recording copyright law at Public Domain Sherpa.
 And if you are interested in how royalties are paid to artisits and song writers, The Verge has a great article about all the contorted legal details regarding sound recording royalties.
 These two articles will give you some idea of the extreme complexity of music law.